Vladiuse/vetted-automation/README.md

     - `DRIVER_PATH`: specify the path to browser driver.
 If its blank - will be used driver from your $PATH.
       To get path to you driver - right click on your geckodriver and copy path [Screenshot](https://i.imgur.com/3fxbiaH.png)
     - `ACTION_PER_PAGE_LIMIT`: specify count of conversation will created on page before page reload.
 You can set it on 20.
-    - `LICENSE_STATE_SEARCH`: US states codes to search clinicians in chosen states.
+    - `PREFERRED_TRAVEL_STATE`: US states codes to search clinicians in chosen states.
       One or few codes separated by comma.
 Leave it blank to search in all states.
       Actual state codes you can find in `states.json`.